Kerala Olan Recipe with Pumpkin and Black Eyed Beans - Coconut Milk Vegetable Stew

 - 2 teaspoons Coconut Oil

-Adjust gravy to get the right consistency by adding a little water if you want to make it little thinner.
-Make sure the gravy is not too watery.
-Finally add in the coconut oil and simmer for a few more minutes.
+Adjust gravy to get the right consistency of the Kerala Olan by adding a little water if you want to make it little thinner.
+Make sure the Kerala Olan is not too watery.